digital-work-lab/digital-work-lecture/01-drivers-of-change.md

 How the digital revolution changes the nature of work (examples):
 - Shift towards remote work
 - Shorter cycles for updating skills
-- AI augmenting or replacing jobs
+- Artificial Intelligence (AI) augments or replaces jobs

 <!--
 Shift towards remote work: interesting: 10-20 years ago, companies tried to persuade employees to "telework" (not successful).
 Today, employees ask for remote work.